woman taking an online yoga course to combat fatigue

 Detoxifying breathing

-Then hold your breath for one to two seconds.
+Then hold your breath for one or two seconds.
 Inhale slowly through your nose and exhale slowly through your mouth, pushing the air out forcefully.
 Repeat this detoxifying breathing process for about five minutes.

 Postures to counter fatigue